Circulant ADMM-Net for Fast High-resolution DoA Estimation: Introduction

 The rest of the paper is structured as follows.
-The signal model along with the network architecture for CADMM-Net and CHADMM-Net are presented in Section \ref{network_architecutre}.
+The signal model along with the proposed network architectures are presented in Section \ref{network_architecutre}.
 Section \ref{experimental_setup} covers in detail the experimental setup as well as the training setup used to benchmark the performance of CADMM-Net and CHADMM-Net.
-Section \ref{results} presents the results obtained with respect to the detection rate, the RMSE, and the NMSE as compared against ADMM-Net, LISTA, TLISTA, THLISTA as well as ADMM and ISTA.
+Section \ref{results} presents a performance characterization of the new networks against other baseline deep unfolded architectures with respect to the detection rate, the RMSE, and the NMSE.
 Section \ref{conclusion} provides a conclusion for this paper.